P.G. Demidov Yaroslavl State University

 The development of fundamental science has always been a top-priority task for the university.
 Topical research works are funded from the federal budget, Russian state foundations, and international organizations.
 The university has recognized scientific schools in many fields of science.
 The university academics regularly participate in scientific conferences, symposiums and workshops of different levels.
 Students and post-graduates take active part in scientific research.

 The university is actively involved in the internalization of higher education.
-It has a number of long-term partnerships with higher educational institutions of the USA (Susquehanna University, University of Vermont), EU (University of Jyvaskyla, University of Poitiers), NIS countries (Kazakh National Pedagogical University named after Abay, Minsk Institute of Modern Technologies and Marketing).
-Recent agreements for cooperation have enlarged the list of international partnerships up to over twenty.
+It has a number of long-term partnerships with higher educational institutions of the USA (University of Vermont), EU (University of Jyvaskyla, University of Poitiers), NIS countries (Kazakh National Pedagogical University named after Abay, Minsk Institute of Modern Technologies and Marketing).
+Recent agreements for cooperation have enlarged the list of international partnerships up to over thirty.
 Forms of cooperation include student exchange, teacher probations, business and study visits.
-International projects under the EU programmes Tempus and Erasmus promote academic mobility and develop joint academic programmes.
+International projects under the EU Erasmus Plus programme promote academic mobility and develop joint academic programmes.